rbowsley/lamplighthelp/source/16-11-1_Setting_Up_a_Gmail_Account.markdown

    - Authentication: login
    - SSL type: TLS
    - Username: [your email address]
-   - Password: Your Gmail / Google password.
+   - Password: Your Gmail / Google password

 Save the changes.
 If you’re setting up each operator individually, you need to repeat this for each operator.